-In 2017, 10 among 196 categories were identified as key categories in level and trend analysis for Liechtenstein (excluding LULUCF), covering 95.9% of total greenhouse gas (GHG) emissions (CO2 equivalent).
-There are three major sources, all from category 1A Fuel combustion within the energy sector, summing up to a contribution of 64.8% of the national total emissions:
+For 2019, among a total of 196 categories (excluding LULUCF categories), eleven have been identified as Approach 1 key categories by the CRF Reporter Software (see CRF Table7 of the reporting tables) with an aggregated contribution of 96.4% of the national total emissions.
+The three major sources, all from the energy sector, sum up to a contribution of 64.5% of the national total emissions:

 - 1A3b Road transportation, CO2

+- 1A4 Other sectors, gaseous fuels, CO2

 - 1A4 Other sectors, liquid fuels, CO2

-- 1A4 Other sectors, gaseous fuels, CO2

-When including LULUCF categories in the analysis, 19 among 223 categories are key.
+When including LULUCF categories in the analysis, 20 among 223 categories are key.
 Six of the key categories are from the LULUCF sector.